ruhika28/AWS_B/README.md

 Backend : AWS
 Services: Cognito  for New user Authentication and Federated Sign up
-          DynamoDb in order to  store  the Logs generated through  Cloudwatch S3 :To host the website statically and store teh files uploaded API Gateway : to enusre that the Font end has an endpoint to interact with the Lamda function Lamda Fucntion in python to endur  the storage of the  image nd credit card vallidation  through HTTP requests and responses             passed in JSON .
+          DynamoDb in order to  store  the Logs generated through  Cloudwatch S3 :To host the website statically and store the files uploaded API Gateway : to enusre that the Font end has an endpoint to interact with the Lamda function Lamda Fucntion in python to endur  the storage of the  image nd credit card vallidation  through HTTP requests and responses             passed in JSON .
 Node modelule called axios governs this
           Cloudwatch : used to monitor logs